 In fact, a lack of calcium may not be the only factor involved with bone health issues today.

-The other three bone health nutrients – vitamins K2 and D, and magnesium – are equally important for supporting bone health.
+The other three bone health nutrients – vitamins K2 and D, along with magnesium – are equally important for supporting bone health.

 The right balance of bone-building nutrients is what really matters, as each nutrient affects all the others.